Beko2023/FlutterShoppingList-Firebase-/README.md

+Note - we have implemented a FutureBuilder on the grocery list page which was for illustration purposes alone.
+Hence, I've included both pages as a note for reference.
+FutureBuilder, while great to conditionally render a complex page with live data fed to it for rendering and rendering alone; it's use case here is arguably redundant due to the multi-screen information flow required for our grocery list screen.

 Here are some examples to the error handling we've implemented below;

 Server side read and write access has been granted.
 We can POST, DELETE, and GET data just fine.